whchun/newsScrapeTweet/README.md

-# newsScrape
+# newsScrapeTweet

-Generate tweet from given excel data.
+Generate tweets from given excel data.

 # Usage

-Place `AquiNecesitamos.xlsl` same path as `newsScrape,py`.
+Place `AquiNecesitamos.xlsl` same path as `newsScrape.py`.
 In future, this will be replaced to live data.

 When running code, use command: `generate(src_file, dst_file)` where `src_file` is excel file and `dst_file` is generated tweets in JSON format.